 How To Reduce The COGS

-Here are some basic examples of cutting COGS down, but remember that only some strategies will work for some companies.
+Here are some basic examples of cutting COGS down, but remember that only some strategies will work

 - Negotiate with suppliers for lower prices on raw materials and components.

 - Streamline production processes to increase efficiency and reduce waste.

 - Outsource non-core activities to lower-cost providers.